George Kollias (drummer)

 Giorgos "George" Kollias (Γεώργιος "Γιώργος" Κόλλιας; born 30 August 1977) is a Greek heavy metal drummer best known for his work with American technical death metal band Nile.
 He is the first Nile drummer to perform every song on more than one full-length album (handling drum duties on all the band's albums since Annihilation of the Wicked).
 His sponsors include Zildjian cymbals, Evans, Vic Firth, and Pearl; the last with whom he co-designed the Demon XR bass drum pedals.
 In addition to being the drummer of Nile, he also teaches drums at the Modern Music School in Athens.

 Biography

 Kollias was born in Corinth.
 He started playing drums, self-taught, at the age of 12, covering songs of his favorite bands like Sepultura and Slayer.
-Around 1999, he started drum lessons with Greek drummer Yannis Stavropoulos, who was a big influence on Kollias.
+In 1990 he started his own band Extremity Obsession, performing drums and vocals along with guitarist brother Iraklis, releasing two demo tapes.

 His early inspirations include Lars Ulrich, Richard Christy, Paul Bostaph, Pete Sandoval, Dave Lombardo, Igor Cavalera, Gene Hoglan.
 Later his taste expanded to different drummers like Vinnie Colaiuta, Dave Weckl, Steve Gadd, Thomas Lang, and Mike Mangini.

 He previously drummed for Sickening Horror, a death metal band.
 He also used to be in the Greek melodic death metal band Nightfall but left the band in 2005 to join Nile.

 Kollias made an instructional drumming DVD called Intense Metal Drumming that was released in July 2008.

-He has a brother named Iraklis Kollias, who was the guitarist for the band Extremity Obsession.